iselasoria/launch-school/srs/rb109/methods/methods.md

 { a: "ant", b: "bear", c: "cat" }.first(2)
 # => [[:a, "ant"], [:b, "bear"]]
 ```
 When called on a hash this method returns a nested array because hashes are technically not ordered.
-Hardly ever does it get used with a hash though.
+Hardly ever does it get used with a hash though. #flashcard

 # Enumerable#include?
 This method takes an argument which is the item we want to search for in the collection that calls it.